ningacoding/rn-gsignin/README.md

 Please read the official docs [here](https://developers.google.com/identity/one-tap/android/overview).

-With the One Tap sign in, you need to keep track of the user state.
-I.e. there are no `hasPreviousSignIn` or `getCurrentUser` methods.
+With the One Tap sign in, you can combine the one-tap methods with those one from the legacy sign in, i.e. you can use the One Tap sign in to sign in the user and then call `getCurrentUser` to get the user data.

 #### `signIn`